Chain | Cohn | Clark on The Groove: How to know if you have a case against your employer

-The agency in California that oversees employment-related matters is the Department of Fair Employment and Housing.
+The agency in California that oversees employment-related matters is the California Civil Rights Department (CRD).
 The law in California requires employees to “exhaust their administrative remedies” before pursuing legal action against their employer.
 That means that employees in most cases need to obtain a “Right to Sue” letter from department before they can sue their employer in court.
-Directions for doing this can be found on the department website (www.dfeh.ca.gov), but it is highly recommended that you contact an attorney before filling out any forms with department.
+It is highly recommended that you contact an attorney before filling out any forms with department.

 Provided that you are an at-will employee, in California, the law permits employers to hire and fire employees at will, provided that the hiring or firing decisions are not discriminatory in nature, or do not violate public policy.